albuquerque53/grpc-hello/README.md

 make install && make api
 ```

-> Now you have the API running on the port 9000 (in your host and container)
+> Now you have the API running on the port 9000 (of your host and container)

 #### Making gRPC calls with Client